P-p-H-d/mlib/README.md

 #### RBTREE\_DEF(name, type[, oplist])
 #### RBTREE\_DEF\_AS(name,  name\_t, name\_it\_t, type[, oplist])

-RBTREE\_DEF defines the binary ordered tree 'name##\_t' and its associated methods as "static inline" functions.
+RBTREE\_DEF defines the binary ordered tree 'name\_t' and its associated methods as "static inline" functions.
-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the R-B Tree.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.